DanielaCabiddu/OOCTriTile/README.md

 ## How to make it work
 OOCTriTile is provided as a header-only library, included into the *include* folder.
 To include OOCTriTile in your project, simply include the *include* folder in your code.

-To build example applications included into the *examples* folder, use CMake.
+To build example applications included into the *examples* folder, use the *build.sh* script available in the *example* folder.

 ## Authors
 * Daniela Cabiddu (CNR IMATI), Marco Attene (CNR IMATI)